 Finally, Naina walked out of the kitchen with a tray of cups and a large kettle of tea.

-Naina smiled.
-Her eyes wandered the room and she looked at Mamiji, her smile disappeared as Mamiji rolled her eyes.
-Naina sheepishly smiled and quickly tried to change the subject.
+Naina smiled benevolently as her eyes wandered the room, and she looked at Mamiji.
+Naina’s smile vanished as Mamiji rolled her eyes.
+Poor Naina sheepishly smiled back and changed the subject.

-One Sunday evening, Naina woke up from a nap.
+The following day, Naina woke up from an afternoon nap.
 She headed towards the kitchen to get herself a glass of water.
-She found Mummy and Daddy sitting in the drawing-room talking.
-Daddy is perpetually pulling Mummy’s leg every time he has a chance.
-Daddy’s eyes lit up when he saw Naina.
-He smiled and said, “Beta, chai bana do’, he said with a sweet smile.
+Naina found Daddy pulling Mummy’s leg in the drawing-room.
+He never missed an opportunity to crack a joke.
+Daddy’s eyes lit up when he saw Naina walk by.
+‘Beta, ek cup chai bana do’, he said with a sweet smile.

-Naina lovingly made three cups of tea.
-She placed the tray on the dining table as all three of them sipped their tea and munched on biscuits and namkeen.
+Naina lovingly made three cups of tea and placed the tray on the dining table.
+There was silence amongst them as they kept munching on baked biscuits.

-“You’ve not made tea for Rohit?” asked Daddy
+‘You’ve not made tea for Rohit?’
+Questioned Daddy.

 But every time Naina made a cup of tea, the first person that used to come to her mind was her dad.

 Eventually, her Dad gave in and finally got used to his wife’s cup of tea.
 But every time Naina would visit and stay over for a couple of days, Dad would smile at her benevolently after dinner.
 Naina would smile back and ask, ‘Dad, do you want a cup of tea?’